minh1507/Default_projectAPI/README.md

 - Dsa

-- Learn sql or nosql
+- Prefer sql (nosql is an optional)

 - Cookie, Session